-You will be amazed at the diversity of the rainforest as you wind your way along pathways carved from the mountainside toward the upper regions of the forest.
-Visit a one-of-a-kind Alaska garden featuring towering upside-down trees covered with planted flowers.
+Enjoy commentary about Juneau's gold rush and local history as you depart from downtown en route to Glacier Gardens.
+Visit a one-of-a-kind Alaska garden in a covered shuttle, featuring towering upside-down trees covered with planted flowers.
 From the viewing platform at the 580-foot level, capture images of the Gastineau Channel, Douglas Island and the Chilkat Mountains.

+Your tour continues with a visit to Juneau’s grand monument: Mendenhall Glacier.
+It is a half-mile wide, hundreds-of-feet deep and fed by the 1,500-square-mile Juneau Icefield.
 The U.S. Forest Service staff offers a wealth of information on glaciers during your 75-minute visit to the glacier.
 The Mendenhall Glacier Visitor Center features exhibits, interactive videos and a panoramic view of the glacier.
-There are also numerous self-guided walking trails to experience the special beauty of Tongass National Forest, allowing ever-changing glimpses of the glacier.
+There are also numerous self-guided walking trails to experience the special beauty of Tongass National Forest and glimpses of the glacier.